UKHomeOffice/pttg-rps-enquiry-form/apps/pttg-rps-enquiry-form/views/content/en/how-to-apply-factsheet.md

 [More about applying for settled status](https://www.gov.uk/settled-status-eu-citizens-families/applying-for-settled-status)

-If this doesn't answer your question, use the enquiry form to send us an email.
-We'll reply within 5 working days.
+If this doesn’t answer your question, use the enquiry form to send us an email.
+We’ll reply within 5 working days.